-Is it a must for practice units to establish their in-house criteria to determine public interest entities under paragraph 290.26 of the Code?
+Is it a must for practice units to establish their in-house criteria to determine public interest entities under paragraph 400.8 in Chapter A of the revised Code?

-Paragraph 290.26 of the Code encourages the firms to determine whether to treat additional entities, or categories of entities, as public interest entities on the basis that they have a large number and wide range of stakeholders.
+Paragraph 400.8 in Chapter A of the revised Code encourages firms to determine whether to treat additional entities, or categories of entities, as public interest entities because they have a large number and wide range of stakeholders.

-Whilst each case should be considered based on its own merits, practice units may consider establishing appropriate in-house criteria in order to ensure consistency in the determination of public interest entities under paragraph 290.26 of the Code.
+Whilst each case should be considered based on its own merits, practice units may consider establishing appropriate in-house criteria in order to ensure consistency in the determination of public interest entities under paragraph 400.8 in Chapter A of the revised Code.